Denisov21/W3Schools/README.md

 ###### Languages supported (English and Italian).
 Please help me to translate it in other languages!

+# How to Install

+1. Select File > Extension Manager...
+2. Search for this extension.
+3. Click on the Install button.

 # License

 * Theme under MIT license [`LICENSE`](LICENSE)